-Barham’s Ozark Beef is proud to provide all-natural, sweet potato and corn fed, pasture-raised beef that is USDA certified.
-We guarantee all of our beef is free of antibiotics and have received zero added hormones.
-Charlie Barham began raising and caring for cattle nearly 40 years ago on his farm in Ozark, Arkansas.
+Barham’s Ozark Beef is proud to provide all-natural, sweet potato and corn fed, pasture-raised beef.
+Our Arkansas grown, USDA inspected beef is guaranteed to be free of antibiotics and added hormones.
+Cattle rancher, Charlie Barham, began raising and caring for cattle nearly 40 years ago on his farm in Ozark, Arkansas.
 He’s mastered his craft and provides sustainable and healthy ways to ensure his herd is fat and happy!
-With a steady diet of improved pasture, sweet potatoes, and corn from the day they are weened, the result is tasty, marbleized beef the entire family will enjoy.
+With a steady diet of improved pasture, sweet potatoes, and corn from the day they are weened, the result is tasty, marbleized beef the entire family will consistently enjoy.

 7 Things To Know When Ordering Barham’s Ozark Beef:

-2. Cost Estimate: You can expect the cost to be around $750 for a quarter, although we’ve seen it range from $550 – $850.
+2. Cost Estimate: You can expect the cost to be around $1,600-$1,700 for a Half Beef, although we’ve seen prices range from $1,400 – $2,100.
 The price is determined once we know the hanging weight.
 The Beef Snob Sampler is $275 and includes approximately 30 pounds of beef.

 3. Packaging: Each cut is vacuum sealed and clearly labeled.
-The label includes the specific cut, weight, date of processing, and the USDA stamp.
+The label includes the specific cut, weight, and the USDA stamp.
 This style of packaging makes thawing the beef easy and quick!

 4. Customization (Quarter and Half Beef Orders Only): With a 5 minute phone call, our team will walk you through the customized cut options for a Half or Quarter Beef.
 You’ll be walked through the options for your steaks, roasts, ground beef and other items.

-6. Place an Order: To secure your order, go to this link to pay the $200 nonrefundable deposit.
+6. Place an Order: To secure your order, go to this link.
 Our team will reach out to you within two days of your order with more details.
 If buying a Half or Quarter Beef, a deposit must be paid to secure your order.
 The remainder of the purchase price is due prior to delivery.

 A little more about the pricing…

 The industry pricing standard is to use the “hanging weight” to determine the price.
-Our price is $5.00/lb. hanging weight, plus a 2.75% sales tax.
-The price we quote you includes the beef, processor’s fee, sales tax, and delivery (if located in Arkansas).
+Our price is $5.35/lb. hanging weight, plus a 2.75% sales tax.
+The price we quote you includes the beef, processor’s fee, and sales tax.
 Our pricing method allows full transparency and ensures you get exactly what you paid for.
 Considering the quality of beef and the great price, there’s no better way to buy beef!

 If you have questions, please contact Ed Linck at (501) 733-4801 or firstname.lastname@example.org.